dkhamsing/apns-guide/README.md

 ### Certificates ###

+  * Open up a terminal and enter the following line to setup your app name, this is a variable that will be used by the other commands in this section to help generate sensible filenames.
+This guide uses the openssl command rather than Keychain Access because it's easier to script and works cross-platform.

+    ```
+    APP=YourApp-Development-Push
+    ```

   * Create the private key and associated certificate signing request (CSR):

     ```
-    APP=YourApp-Development-Push
     openssl req -new -newkey rsa:2048 -nodes -out $APP.certSigningRequest -keyout $APP.key.pem
     ```